77ethers/NTERMCP/FAQ.md

 ### Should I still use a code editor?

 Yes, for most users, having a code editor is still valuable.
-Claude Desktop Commander works well alongside traditional development tools, rather than completely replacing them.
+NTERMCP works well alongside traditional development tools, rather than completely replacing them.

 Typical workflow:
 1. Use Claude to implement changes or explore code